srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 I decided to make use of a C feature originally refered to as the *[struct hack](http://c-faq.com/struct/structhack.html)* until it officially became part of C as *[flexible array member](https://en.wikipedia.org/wiki/Flexible_array_member)*.
 The idea is simple: place an empty array _at the end_ of a struct definition and manually allocate as much memory for the struct as it actually needs.

-I make extensive use of this feature by stacking several layers of dynamically sized data structure.
-Let's start at the smallest, more inner level, a network node.
-(This refers to a perceptron or cell, as I previously called it.
-I decided to rename cell into node because I felt this name was more applicable.)
+I make extensive use of this feature by stacking several layers of dynamically sized data structures.
+Let's start at the smallest, most inner level of a network, the node. (*Node* refers to the same concept as a *perceptron* or *cell*, as I previously had called it.)

 ```c
 struct Node{